-Etiological classification can be made on the basis of clinical presentation, which can range from severe proteinuria (>3.5 g/day) and edema qualifying for nephrotic syndrome, to a nephritic syndrome where hematuria and hypertension are more prominent while proteinuria is less pronounced.
+Etiological classification of glomerulonephritis can be made based on clinical presentation, ranging from severe proteinuria (>3.5 g/day) and edema qualifying for the nephrotic syndrome to a nephritic syndrome where hematuria and hypertension are more prominent while proteinuria is less pronounced.

 Membranoproliferative glomerulonephritis (typical presentation is with acute nephritic syndrome, however, sometimes features resembling nephrotic syndrome may occur, additionally)

-Glomerulonephritis is a prominent cause of renal impairment.
-It leads to 10 to 15% of end-stage renal disease cases in the USA.
-In most instances, without timely intervention, the disease becomes progressive, eventually leading to morbidity.
-This makes chronic glomerulonephritis the third most common cause of end-stage renal disease in the United States following diabetes mellitus and hypertension, accounting for 10% of patients on dialysis.
+Glomerulonephritis (GN) is a prominent cause of renal impairment.
+It leads to 10% to 15% of end-stage renal disease cases in the United States.
+In most instances, the disease becomes progressive without timely intervention, eventually leading to morbidity.
+This makes chronic glomerulonephritis the third most common cause of end-stage renal disease in the United States, following diabetes mellitus and hypertension, accounting for 10% of patients on dialysis.

-Acute glomerulonephritis affects males more than females with a male-to-female ratio of 2 to 1.
-IgA nephropathy is the commonest cause of glomerulonephritis worldwide.
+Acute glomerulonephritis affects males more than females, with a male-to-female ratio of 2 to 1.
+Postinfectious glomerulonephritis has no predilection for racial or ethnic groups.

 The underlying pathogenetic mechanism common to all of these different varieties of glomerulonephritis (GN) is immune-mediated, in which both humoral as well as cell-mediated pathways are active.
 The consequent inflammatory response, in many cases, paves the way for fibrotic events that follow.

 The targets of immune-mediated damage vary according to the type of GN.
-For instance, glomerulonephritis associated with staphylococcus shows deposits of IgA and C3 complement.
+For instance, glomerulonephritis associated with staphylococcus shows IgA and C3 complement deposits.

 One of the targets is the glomerular basement membrane itself or some antigen trapped within it, as in post-streptococcal disease.
-Such antigen-antibody reactions can be systemic with glomerulonephritis occurring as one of the components of the disease process, such as in systemic lupus erythematosus (SLE) or IgA nephropathy.
-On the other hand, in small vessel vasculitis; instead of antigen-antibody reaction, cell-mediated immune reactions are the main culprit.
+Such antigen-antibody reactions can be systemic, with glomerulonephritis occurring as one of the components of the disease process, such as in systemic lupus erythematosus (SLE) or IgA nephropathy.
+On the other hand, in small vessel vasculitis, cell-mediated immune reactions are the main culprit instead of antigen-antibody reactions.
 Here, T lymphocytes and macrophages flood the glomeruli with resultant damage.

-Diffuse endocapillary proliferative changes are usually seen.
+Diffuse endocapillary proliferative changes are usually seen in the histopathological analysis of glomerulonephritis.
 The most common histological patterns observed in the descending order of prevalence are diffuse, focal, and mesangial proliferative glomerulonephritis.
-Of the different histopathological patterns, one of the following may be seen.
+Of the different histopathological patterns, one of the following may be seen:

-Under light microscopy, a glomerular morphology that is within the normal limits; while a loss of foot processes on electron microscopy (EM).
+Under light microscopy, a normal glomerular morphology may be seen, while a loss of foot processes on electron microscopy (EM).

-Hypercellular glomeruli resulting from increased mesangial, endothelial, or parietal epithelial cells population; acute and chronic white blood cells may also be seen in diffuse proliferative glomerulonephritis (GN) while in crescentic GN, crescents made up of leukocytes and epithelial cells may be present.
+Hypercellular glomeruli result from increased mesangial, endothelial, or parietal epithelial cells; acute and chronic white blood cells may also be seen in diffuse proliferative glomerulonephritis (GN), while in crescentic GN, crescents made up of leukocytes and epithelial cells may be present.

-Sclerosis of glomeruli, the end result of glomerular damage from various causes.
+Sclerosis of glomeruli is the end result of glomerular damage from various causes.

 History and Physical